-The Testing Services Center at AAMU is an open center for CLEP administrations.
+The AAMU Testing Services Center, located at 125 J. F. Drake Memorial Learning Resources Center (Library), is an open center for CLEP administrations.
 Examinations are scheduled on an individual basis and are available year-round.

 Enrolled students who want to take CLEP examinations to substitute for specific courses or who want to obtain additional information about the CLEP, should contact the Testing Services Center.
 Credit awarded through the CLEP must be recorded on a student's transcript no later than the end of the semester in which the examination is taken.